natev51/jettl/docs/reuse-actors/reuse-actors.md

   * Command VIs that send messages to the bridge.
   * Data access VIs that read from DVRs or queues.
 This pattern cleanly encapsulates the actor interaction while presenting a conventional API to non-jettl code.

 ---
----

----
----
-First, note that you can launch and send a message to an actor from any LabVIEW code, not just other actors.
-The tricky part is getting answers *back* from that actor.
-This is where the bridge (or adapter, or shim code) comes in.
-Start off by creating a proper actor.
-It does whatever you need it to do (perhaps it handles hardware), and follows all the rules - no data communication except through actor queues, and no reply messages!
-This lets you reuse the actor in pure jettl applications as well as your current mixed environment.
-Then you create the bridge/adapter actor.
-This actor sits between your calling code and your 'pure' actor.
-It interacts with the pure actor in a strict jettl style.
-But since its caller isn't an actor, you can break the rules when sending data to that caller.
-Give the bridge/adapter a set of standard messages that match the ones you will send to its nested actor.
-(This is trivial if you use interfaces.)
-These are just pass-throughs; the bridge will just forward them to its nested actor.
-Also give the bridge one or more reference objects.
-Use DVRs for tags, or queues for telling data or messages.
-The calling code can create these objects and pass them to the bridge at startup, or the bridge can create them and send them to the caller, perhaps as a message.
-(The former is easier, but you may need to do the latter if the calling VI goes out of memory before the actor terminates - this is common in TestStand systems.)
-When the pure nested actor sends data to the bridge, the bridge stores that data in the appropriate reference object.
-The calling code pulls data from those reference objects as and where it needs to do so.
-For example, if the caller is a regular queue driven message handler, you might pass the QMH queue into the bridge actor.
-When the bridge actor receives a message from its nested actor, it creates a message for the QMH, gives it the data from the nested actor, and sends the message to the QMH.
-If the calling code is NOT a QMH, then I wouldn't forward messages (since the caller isn't message driven).
-I would wrap all of the code to talk to the bridge in a class, with Create/Destroy VIs to launch the bridge actor, VIs that send commands (by sending a message), and VIs that read data (by accessing DVRs or queues).

----
----

 **THEN test with the UE code.** maybe some kind of user event that comes with jettl that creates user events for the Stop Msg and the Stopped Msg?